AriGlenn/UserManagement/README.md

 pip3 install sql
 ```
 8. Once all of this is done and you have the most up to date version of the program, in terminal find where the program is stored using:

-ls (to list the items in a directory, and
+ls (to list the items in a directory)

+and

 cd (to navigate to the next directory)

 Then type:
 ```
 python3 UserLoginCode.py